-A month might not seem like enough time to see or feel any physical improvements, but you’ll be surprised at how quickly your body can change and adapt.
+This Monday, start reaping the benefits of your hard work by celebrating how far you’ve come.
+A few weeks not seem like enough time to see or feel any physical improvements, but you’ll be surprised at how quickly your body can change and adapt.
 You may have noticed that you have more energy, that your groceries feel lighter, and that it’s easier to go up and down the stairs.

-When making a lifestyle change, especially one related to your physical fitness, periodically tracking your accomplishments allows you to enjoy the journey as it’s happening; but more importantly, a monthly re-evaluation will motivate you to continue to persevere when the pace of improvement slows as well as assess what aspects of your routine need an adjustment.
+When making a lifestyle change, especially one related to your physical fitness, periodically tracking your accomplishments allows you to enjoy the journey as it’s happening; but more importantly, a monthly re-evaluation will motivate you to continue to persevere when the pace of improvement slows as well as assess which aspects of your routine need an adjustment.

 Because success is not as much an outcome—it’s a process.
 So, keep up the good work and use this Monday to see far how you’ve come.